 ‘Make Good is all about breathing life in to people’s passionate ideas for social change.
 It is a privilege to journey with them through the course and beyond, and to see their projects take off and have a real impact in the world.
 We are thrilled to again be supporting ‘Make Good’ at Cliff College’.
 Steve Baker, Entrepreneur & Make Good partner, Pickwell Foundation

-‘This is an excellent course, that has already proved itself across the country, and we are grateful to be able to offer it here at Cliff College.
+‘This is an excellent course, that has already proved itself across the country, and we are grateful to be able to offer it here again at Cliff College.
 It will allow pioneers and other creative entrepreneurs in the church the opportunity to explore strategic ways forward for expanding their ‘Big Idea’, and making significant impact into their community.
 It was one of the most significant courses we ran at Cliff this year, so we excited to see the course repeated in 2019′.
 Ian White, Programme Leader, Short Courses, Cliff College

 ‘Life changing, brilliant, dynamic, great networking, a place where dreams come to life’, ‘It was a great week helping me think about what we do in both the general and the specific.
 A really practical module, well presented, with great people.
 You really pushed us to wrestle with what we are doing and why – and how to make it happen.
 The content and process was superb – and being away created space to think about it so that when I returned home I could immediately put stuff into action.
 I can’t say it loudly enough how valuable it was’.